Serious plans are being drawn up to shift the Adelaide Entertainment Centre and other venues onto Park Lands.

 Attempting to emulate the infrastructure of other cities by discarding parts of our priceless and world-unique asset is a short-sighted and self-defeating exercise.

 The former Adelaide Lord Mayor, Martin Haese last year threw his support behind an alternative site - still on Park Lands but with less impact on existing green spaces.

 This is an artist's impression, published in The Advertiser on 9 October 2018 ($) of former Lord Mayor Martin Haese's preferred site for a new Adelaide Arena.

 The site would be partially over the top of railway lines, but would also partially overlap Helen Mayo Park (Park 27).

 Ironically this is right alongside the site targeted by the CIty Council in 2017 for a proposed commercial helipad, and also recently mooted as the site for a proposed 27-storey hotel.

 Perhaps someone might like to propose something different for Helen Mayo Park - something like, well, a Park?

-Notice from the picture above how little green space remains between North Terrace and the River Torrens!
+Notice from the two artworks above how little green space remains between North Terrace and the River Torrens!

 Unlike any of the other suggestions, reclaiming all of Helen Mayo Park for public access would actually be consistent with the Adelaide Park Lands Act 2005 and management plans for Park 27.